Essential Oils during Pregnancy

 “Bergamot, chamomile, which one? cypress (after 5 mos.)-no valid reason for

-eucalyptus, frankincense, geranium (avoid in early pregnancy),-as above
+this, eucalyptus, frankincense, geranium (avoid in early pregnancy),-as above

 grapefruit, lavender, lemon, mandarin, neroli, patchouli, petitgrain, rosewood,